yqchristina/PM566-whoami/README.md

-# Intro to Data Science, Fall 2020
+# Intro to Public Health Data Science

 You need to make a fork of this repository, find your name in the list below, and replace it with something like: